-The Subscriber and its appropriately authorized parties can request revocation of an EV Certificate

-(e.g., a Contract Signer, Certificate Approver or Certificate Requester identified by the Subscriber in EV Authorization Letter of the Subscriber).
+The Subscriber and its appropriately authorized parties can request revocation of an EV Certificate (e.g., a Contract Signer, Certificate Approver or Certificate Requester identified by the Subscriber in EV Authority Letter / Master Agreement).
 DigiCert may, if necessary, also request that the revocation request be made by either an organizational contact, billing contact or the domain registrant.